ember-learn/guides-source/guides/release/typescript/additional-resources/gotchas.md

 ## Registries

-Ember makes heavy use of string-based APIs to allow for a high degree of dynamicism.
+Ember makes heavy use of string-based APIs to allow for a high degree of dynamicness.
 With some [limitations][get-set], you can nonetheless use TypeScript very effectively to get auto-complete/IntelliSense as well as to accurately type-check your applications by using **registries**.

 Here's an example defining a Shopping Cart Service in the Ember Service registry: